-- C7

-- C8

-- Carriageways and drainage should be coordinated between developments that collectively create new lanes.

-Lanes must provide rear service access to properties frontier.

-Road or Newcastle Street to sites which C9 - Buildings should address new lanes to provide passive surveillance.
-C10 - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.
+- C7 Lanes must have a minimum width of 3m if one way, and 5m if two way. - C8 Carriageways and drainage should be coordinated between developments that collectively create new lanes. - C9 Lanes must provide rear service access to properties fronting New South Head Road, Dover Road or Newcastle Street to sites which currently have only one vehicular frontage. - C10 Buildings should address new lanes to provide passive surveillance. - C11 Applicants must demonstrate that the proposed service lane will be of benefit to the traffic circulation system in the Rose Bay Centre as a whole.